retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

 Funnel type and sequence parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Parameter ``funnel_type`` has two possible options:
+Parameter ``funnel_type`` could take one of the two values:

-#. ``open`` - it’s default value and we use it when only the user presence on the
+#. ``open`` (default) - used if the metric of interest is user presence
-   stage is significant.
-And we don’t care about the order of the stages in
-   user’s path and also about if user was only on first or on all previous
+   on a given stage.
+The funnel will disregard the user presence on previous
    stages.
-#. ``closed`` - in return can be of two types:
+This means that, for each stage, all stage visits will be
+   counted - regardless of whether the previous stages were passed.
+#. ``closed`` - for each stage, only users who passed the first stage
+   will be counted.
+The ``sequence`` parameter further specifies the behaviour:

-    - If it is important to see only users who were on the first stage and analyse the
+    - If ``sequence`` is set to ``False``, all users who visited the first stage
-      funnel stages only after passing it.
-In the other words, user path
-      before the first stage of the funnel dropped and then funnel is built
-      according to the rules of the ``open`` funnel.
-Parameter
-      ``sequence=False`` should be used in that case.
+      before will be counted
-    - If it is important to look at the users who move to each next stage
+    - If ``sequence`` is set to ``True``, only users who visited all previous
-      only if earlier they were on all previous ones.
-Parameter ``sequence=True``
-      should be used in that case.

-In order to feel the difference - see very simple example (@TODO: Link
+      stages before will be counted

+This example illustrates the behaviour differences

-to API reference funnel. dpanina)
+:red:`TODO: Link to API reference funnel. dpanina`

 Let’s build ``closed`` funnel with ``sequence=False``.

-With comparison to ``open`` funnel we can see that some users come to
+In comparison to ``open`` funnel we can see that some users come to
-``cart`` not from ``catalog`` or ``product`` stages.
-And real conversion
+``cart`` without passing ``catalog`` or ``product`` beforehand.
-from these stages is lower than we saw in ``open`` funnel.
+The real forward conversion for these stages is lower than
+we see in the ``open`` funnel.

 .. code-block:: python